 We weren’t always fast enough, though.
 By the end of the hike, we were picking sand out of our teeth and ears.
 Literally.
 There was sand in our hair.
 And since we were wearing sunscreen, we were completely coated in a layer of fine red sand.

-Needless to say, we had to sponge off in the sink that night avoid dragging all this sand into our tent.
+Needless to say, we had to sponge off in the sink that night avoid dragging all this extremely fine sand into our tent.

 Despite the blowing sand, we really enjoyed this hike, and it was a great way to end our time at Arches National Park!